 In this posting I’ll share some misguided or unnecessary signs.

-I think we need to replace this with a big green arrow that points in one direction and says: GO THIS WAY AND YOU’LL LIKELY HAVE A GOOD DAY.
+I think we need to replace ONE WAY signs with a big green arrow that points in one direction and says: GO THIS WAY AND YOU’LL LIKELY HAVE A GOOD DAY.
 And under it, a sign with a red arrow pointing in the opposite direction that says: GO THIS WAY AND YOU MIGHT DIE.
 That would be much more clear.
+And truthful, too.

-I’m toodling down a country road with my best bud, Brenda, when I see this sign, telling me to keep right over hills.
+Now, I’m toodling down a country road with my best bud, Brenda, when I see this sign, telling me to keep right over hills.
 Is this really necessary?
 It’s a two-lane road and I keep to the right–in my line– regardless of whatever’s ahead.

-“Bridge May Be” Icy signs are found in front of most bridges in Michigan.
-I’ve lived in Michigan most of my life and I know that roads may be ICY when it’s below freezing and ergo, bridges might get icy, too.
+See, I’ve lived in Michigan most of my life and I know that roads may be ICY when it’s below freezing and ergo, bridges might get icy, too.
 So why do we need signs in front of every single bridge in Michigan?
 I’m guessing MDOT got sued after some poor slob got a boo-boo when he or she was going too fast over a bridge.
-So, IF we have to leave these signs for our sue-happy society, let’s add “OR NOT” signs on the other side of each bridge just for fun.
+Should we–and the landscape–have to suffer?

 In New York, they use “ICY PAVEMENT ZONE” signs.
 Under the sign shown here it says “Next 2 miles.”
 So am I supposed to slow down, then check my odometer and, two miles later, speed back up again?
 Who does that?